Wednesday, June 30, 2010

 Oh, taste and see that the LORD is good; blessed is the [wo]man who trusts in Him!
 Psalm 34:8 Lately, I've been doing a lot of meditating, mostly on the goodness of our Lord.
 He who has promised goodness to us is faithful!

-That morning I took my resignation letter to work.
-Throughout the work day I had countless of opportunities to submit my letter and give my two weeks notice but each time the peace of God was not there.
-An hour before going home for the day I was called into the office along with two other employees.
+The next morning I took my resignation letter to work.
+Throughout the work day I had countless of opportunities to submit my letter and give my two weeks notice, but each time I did not have the peace of God to do so.
+And at just an hour before my work day was over I was called into the office along with two other employees.
 Determined to quit, I took my resignation letter with me disguised in a student file.
 It was there that I tasted and saw the goodness of the Lord.
-Before I could even mutter a word about my resignation, we were told, "Due to the economy, we see ourselves obligated to lay off three employees.
-We are terribly sorry, laying you off.
-Here is a severance check and you'll be eligible for unemployment."
-My thoughts that very moment- Thank YOU Lord that you go before me.
-Had I quit earlier that day I would not have received that severance check nor would I have been able to collect unemployment.
+Before I could even mutter a word about my resignation, we were told, "Due to the economic fall, we see ourselves obligated to close one of our offices and thus laying off three employees.
+We are terribly sorry, but we have to let you go.
+We have prepared for you a severance package, along with a letter of recommendation, and you'll be eligible to collect unemployment."
+My thought that very moment- "Thank YOU Lord that you go before me."
+Had I quit earlier that day I would not have received that severance package, nor would I have been eligible to collect unemployment.

 And so I come to a place today where all I desire is to be wholly surrendered to Him.
-I am without a job, without a career path, don't own a home, don't even have a potential significant other...
-I don't care for these things that the world claims satisfaction and completeness from.
+I am without a job, without a career path, don't own a home, don't even have a potential significant other...Yet these do not satisfy wholly, nor do they complete me, because in lacking these I find myself wholly satisfied and complete in Christ.

 I read this on a greeting card and encourage you with it: